krypted/TheHistoryOfComputingPodcast/Books.md

-# Books used in researching and documenting The History of Computing:
+# Books used in researching and documenting The History of Computing

 1. In the Beginning was the Command Line, Neal Stephenson
 1. Steve Jobs, Walter Isaacson